kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ## Day 2: Hosshinmon-oji to Hongu

 We wake up in *Chikatsuyu*.
-This morning is the first proper morning in four days.
-A morning where we can sit down and chill, without the burning sensation of acceleration to get somewhere.
+This is the first proper morning in god-knows-how-long.
+Four days, I think.
+A morning to sit down and chill, without a burning need to get somewhere.
 The last night before our flight from Denver to Tokyo, I could barely sleep 2-3 hours, thinking non-stop about the trip, only to get up at 5:30 to head to the airport.

 So, yes, we take our time.
 We take the deepest and longest inhale you can imagine.
-We stroll the village under blue skies to buy coffee, right before we jump on a bus to get to *Hosshinmon-oji*.
+We stroll the village under blue skies to buy coffee, right before we jump on a bus to get to *Hosshinmon-oji* (発心門王子).

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day2/L1010013.jpeg" />